TimoteoTapia/cuschatai/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-# CusChatAI

-CusChatAI is a chatbot to assist customers and to help businesses to have a better support service

 Anne's favorite quote: "The future is as bright as your faith."
 Thomas S. Monson